IQSS/dataverse-frontend/docs/streaming-zip-download.md

 `zipServiceWorkerUrl` overrides where the script is fetched from, for deployments that serve it somewhere else again.

+## Failure handling

+The engine must fail loudly rather than hang or truncate.

+- The zip stream is **errored**, never closed, when a run is cancelled or superseded.
+A cleanly closed stream would be finalised by the browser as a complete download of a partial archive.
+- The worker handshake times out after 10 s, and a download the browser never starts reading is abandoned after 60 s.
+Both unregister the pending stream in the worker and cancel the source, so nothing is left half-open.
+- Chunks handed to the worker over the MessageChannel are **copied before being transferred**. client-zip accumulates the size of each central-directory record after yielding it, so transferring the caller's buffer detaches it, the record counts as zero bytes, and the end-of-central-directory record is written wrong.
+The archive then opens as empty.

 ## Caps

 Named in `zipDownloadLimits.ts` and checked before the first byte is requested.